9 Airbnb Cleaning Tips to Help You Prepare for Your Next Guest

 When it comes to cleaning, there’s nothing like the feeling of multitasking.
 So, start with jobs that take the time or many steps.
 Spray your bath and shower, put a cleaning treatment down the toilet, and then do the laundry.

 Using your time effectively will make sure those time-consuming jobs don’t eat into your precious time at the end of your cleaning session.
 It’ll also allow time for your cleaning products to work their magic, so wiping them away is effortless.

 4. Open All Your Windows

-This tip’s a vital one, and it always applies, no matter the weather!
-There’s nothing worse than walking into a hotel room, only to get a whiff of its previous occupants.
-Open all the windows to get the air in, and the smells out.
+This tip’s vital, and it always applies, no matter the weather!
+There’s nothing worse than walking into a hotel room only to get a whiff of its previous occupants.
+Open all the windows to get the air in and the smells out.

-You also need to open kitchen and bathroom windows while you’re cleaning.
+It would be best if you also opened the kitchen and bathroom windows while cleaning.
 Cleaning chemicals can be pretty nasty, and your guests might be sensitive to these strong odors.

 5. Keep the Microwave Squeaky Clean

-If you’ve ever microwaved a takeaway curry, you’ll understand this one.
+You’ll understand this one if you’ve ever microwaved a takeaway curry.
 Delicious foods tend to leave lingering smells, and your guests will likely be using your microwave a lot.

-This tip works great for all communal appliances too, like your fridge, dishwasher and oven.
+This tip works great for all communal appliances, like your fridge, dishwasher, and oven.
 Think of any appliances your guests have access to and make sure they’re fresh-smelling and clean.
 Then you’ll make the best impression every time.

 6. Focus on the Bathroom